 The official beginning of what would become an obsession with actually collecting flags began in December 2007 in St Julian’s, Malta.
 We found ourselves there on a cheap holiday because Ryanair had just launched flights and were doing great deals.
 As I sat alone as my friends slept, I pondered how many countries I’d been to up to that point (Malta was 13) and how great it would be to collect a flag from every country I visited.

 And so it began!
+My Vexillophilia!

 There were rules, of course.
 I like rules.

 - A country must be visited for a flag to count (Brazil and Argentina are under my bed still to this day, waiting for me to visit!)